jiteshgurav/formula-dependency-excel/README.md

 ## Installation

-You can install the package from Test PyPI using the following command:
+You can install the package from PyPI using the following command:

 ```bash
 pip install excel-dependency-graph==0.1.0